 Peter Calver came up with the LostCousins concept in 2003, and still runs the LostCousins website single-handedly, even though there are now over 90,000 registered members (however it would never have got off the ground if he hadn't had a friend who ran a web design company).

 In 1978 he founded one of the first companies to publish software for home computers, and this grew to become one of the UK's leading developers of sports simulations - and the world's leading developer of cricket games.
 One of Peter's most prized possessions is a cricket bat signed for him by Brian Lara - and his proudest moment was when he shook hands with Sir Stanley Matthews for the first time.

 After selling the software development business Peter studied at the Open University Business School, gaining an MBA in 1999.
 His speciality is coming up with innovative ideas, but he's so committed to LostCousins that he probably won't do anything about them!

-Peter has been interviewed on radio or TV many times, and occasionally gives short talks on family history.
+Peter has been interviewed on radio or TV many times over the past 30 years, and occasionally gives short talks on family history.